 Erected in 1755, the intricately decorated marble boat is the only structure in the park that features Western-style architecture.
 It resembles a petrified houseboat and at one time featured coloured bricks, windows, and wheels.

-You can’t visit Beijing without at least considering a trip to the Great Wall.
+You simply can’t visit Beijing without at least considering a trip to the Great Wall.
 It’s the most famous landmark in China and one of the Seven Wonders of the World.
+And with good reason.

-While the wall is typically packed with tourists, it’s still a remarkable sight.
-The entire wall and all of its branches span over an impressive 13,171 miles and can even be seen from space.
+While many of the sections of the wall are almost perpetually packed with tourists, it’s still a remarkable sight.
+The entire wall and all of its branches span over an impressive 13,171 miles and (allegedly) can even be seen from space.

 Just north of Beijing, you’ll find the most common entry points for visiting the wall.
 However, there are dozens of other spots that take you up to the wall and allow you to walk along the top.